Indiana Survey Guide

 Comparing different scopes

-A staking visit, boundary survey, topo survey, and ALTA/NSPS survey are different products.
+Corner staking, a boundary survey, a topo survey, an elevation certificate, and an ALTA/NSPS survey are different products.
 Ask what the estimate includes.

 03